Here's some questions I get asked a lot. If you have a question you don't see answered here, I'm just a phone call or an e-mail away:

 A: It varies, but it's probably less than you think!
 I'd like to be able to just post a flat price up here, but every situation is different (travel time, size and quality of venue, schedule conflicts, etc).
 Please contact me to describe the where and when, and I'll let you know exactly how much.

 A: No!
 It's cheap!
 In general, it's obviously a lot less to hire one guy than a whole band.
 I may not be the cheapest single act out there, but I'm a lot more affordable than some well-established guys I know.
 Besides, sometimes my friends and family come out and spend more than it costs to pay me!

 Q: Do you travel, or just play locally?
 Weekdays too?

 A: I generally prefer to stay close to my home base in South Florida.
 However, I've been known to travel up to three or four hours out of town under certain conditions (Gigs in the Keys come to mind!).
 I also work during the week just like most folks, so a five hour drive to fill a Tuesday night probably isn't going to happen.
-Weekday nights IN town?
+Weekday nights IN town (Between Jupiter and Hollywood, FL)?
 Sure, give me a call.

 Q: How long have you been playing?

 A: I started on guitar about 25+ yrs ago, and I've been in professional bands for about 16 years, and been on a LOT of stages in different musical situations.
 I've also played weddings, corporate functions, festivals, special events, private parties, you name it.
 The Solo Show has been happening for about five years and it just keeps getting more and more fun for me!

 Q: Do you play Classic & New Hits?
 Acoustic?
 Rock?
 Blues?
 Country?
 Reggae?
 R & B?
 Jazz?
 Oldies?
 Sing-Along Classics? (insert genre here)?